Greece or Spain: How to Choose the Right Destination for You

 Nick is is digital nomad originally from Athens, Greece.
 You will now find him exploring the Greek islands, Bulgaria and beyond.

-Spain Greece
+Factor Spain Greece

-Note: sorry in advance, Mom, for not telling people that Greece is better – I have to do my job and be unbiased here, you know?
+Note: Sorry in advance, Mom, for not telling people that Greece is better — I have to do my job and be unbiased here, you know?

 Overview Of Greece And Spain

 Whether you’re looking for an exciting city break or a beach-and-sun gateway, Greece and Spain are fantastic options.
-But how do you choose if Spain or Greece is suitable for you?
+But how do you choose whether Spain or Greece is suitable for you?
 Here’s a synopsis of Spain versus Greece to help you figure it out.

 Greece